romauligraciella/reducing_bias_healthcare/README.md

 Bias mitigation is essential not just for data integrity, but for ensuring equitable and responsive healthcare services.

 # Recommendation
-To uncover the root causes of dissatisfaction, we recommend:
+To uncover the root causes of dissatisfaction, Irecommend:
 - Conducting focus group discussions with patients
 - Gathering open-ended feedback
 - Applying Sentiment Analysis and Topic Modeling on patient comments to detect themes contributing to low satisfaction